rianadon/node-red-contrib-sprinkler/README.md

 :robot: Connect to OpenSprinkler, MQTT, or GPIO pins.
 Hardware independent!\
 :brain: Use machine learning to optimize your watering schedule (example not included)\
 :exploding_head: Connect Node-RED nodes to accomplish whatever your imagination desires

-*Disclaimer: Most of these tasks require additional nodes outside those provided by this library.
-Knowledge of Node-RED and mental labor required.*

 ## Getting started